 SAM.gov Transition to beta.SAM.gov

-The Integration of the System for Award Management (SAM) into beta.SAM.gov, April 2021
+Multi-Step Integration of the System for Award Management (SAM) into beta.SAM.gov

 For the latest information about IAE systems modernization, follow the IAE on Interact here.

 SAM.gov is where users register to do business with the federal government, find exclusion records, and perform other tasks.
-The Integrated Award Environment (IAE) is preparing to merge SAM.gov, IAE’s largest system, into the modernized beta.SAM.gov environment.
+The Integrated Award Environment (IAE) is preparing to merge SAM.gov, IAE’s largest system, into the modernized beta.SAM.gov environment on May 24, 2021.
 Once integrated, legacy SAM.gov will be decommissioned and the new environment will retire the “beta” and be renamed SAM.gov.

-Before integration, a new look and feel will be introduced on beta.SAM.gov.
+Before integration, a new look and feel will be introduced on beta.SAM.gov on April 26, 2021.
 The new design will change the presentation of current data sets and information on beta.SAM.gov, but it will not change core data or core functions of the system.
 The new look and feel will remain when the two systems merge.
 Essentially, we’re giving our current beta.SAM.gov users a head start and a chance to get used to the new design before SAM.gov functionality migrates over.

 Once the integration occurs, the system will provide a modern portal for entities to register, update, renew, and check the status of their registration in the rebranded SAM.gov.
 Federal and non-federal users will be able to search for registrations and exclusions, and entities will be able to perform service contract and BioPreferred reporting.